ruby2elixir/cercle/README.md

 ### V1.1 - August 2017
 #### New Features
-- UX improvements so we can use Card without contacts (Trello Clone feature)
+- UX improvements so we can use Card without contacts
 - Notification system for task due date & Card due date

 ### V1.0 - June 2017